KhachikAstoyan/toy-rce-server/README.md

 ### 2. Install dependencies

-You can use any package manager for
+You can use any package manager for this

 ```
 npm install